GadWissberg/personal-site/content/tutorials/libktx/tutorial_4.md

       - Position the smiley in a new random place.

-      - Apply the following action with a delay of 1 second
+      - Apply the following action with a delay of 1 second:

         - Scale up the smiley to the original size in duration of 2 seconds.